geneontology/geneontology.github.io/_docs/go-subset-guide.md

 redirect_from: /page/go-subset-guide
 ---

-# Guide to GO Subsets
+# Guide to GO subsets
 ## About subsets
 ##### What are GO subsets?